-In April 2012, the International Monetary Fund predicted Australia would be the best performer in
+In April 2012, the International Monetary Fund predicted Australia would be the best performer in the world for the next two years.

 "Expanding to New Zealand was our first foray offshore.
 We hope to make MBC Global truly international and New Zealand was the logical testing ground for expansion.
 It is close enough to be convenient, yet cost-effective as a first step in our global strategy."